dannycho7/Productivity-InFocus/README.md

 4. Provides inspirational quotes throughout the blocking of information<br/>
 5. Provides analytics data visualization based on user activity via Chrome.storage API and Chart.js API<br/>

-Technologies used: JavaScript, HTML/CSS, Chart.js API, URI.js API, and various Chrome extension APIs
+Technologies used: JavaScript, HTML/CSS, Chart.js API, Youtube SPF API, URI.js API, and various Chrome extension APIs

 ##This was a submission by Danny Cho and Brian Yan for HackPoly 2017